6. PHP MySQL Bridge Connection

 8. It is important to post all changes that you have made to your remote database to see them at your online store.
 Select Tools -> Post Changes to Web (CTRL + P).

 Take a note, Store Manager doesn't overwrite the data from the database and doesn't erase any other information.
-It only posts the data which has been changed or modified and not rewrite any field of the database.
+It only posts the data that has been changed or modified and not rewrite any field of the database.

 This action will post all commands stored in Pending Bridge Data section to bridge.php installed on your store.
 When Bridge receives the file, it executes all commands one by one in order as they were stored/made locally.

-After all, commands are executed successfully, your remote store will reflect all changes you made locally.
+After all commands are executed successfully, your remote store will reflect all changes you made locally.

-Also, you can Clear all Changes (will clear all commands) made locally before posting if you do not want them to be applied to your remote database.
+Also, you can Clear all Changes (will clear all commands) made locally before posting, if you do not want them to be applied to your remote database.

 Pay attention that you won't be able to undo this action.

-9. Check whether all changes you made were reflected on web store properly.
+9. Check, whether all changes you made were reflected on web store properly.